-This post is third in a new series about being a landlord and how I dealt with certain situations.
+This post is part of the Landlord Life series.
+My rental is a single family home in North Central Florida.
 I’ll share the mistakes I made, and the lessons I learned in each post.
 I personally have learned a great deal from fellow landlords and I hope to pay it forward by sharing my stories and advice.

 My very first tenants were friends of mine.
 Let’s call them Mr. & Mrs. Lied To My Face.
 Looking back, my mistake wasn’t necessarily renting to friends but not seeing signs and taking action sooner.